Head of chambers

 We like to recruit our junior members from those who have undertaken pupillage with us.
 We are therefore careful that our pupils acquire all the skills necessary to make them successful commercial chancery barristers.
 During a 12-month pupillage, a pupil will have, on average, four pupil supervisors with whom they will spend the majority of their time.

-Please see our website www.xxiv.co.uk for details of the closing date and application details for pupillages commencing in October 2020.
-The deadline for applications is Monday 26 November 2018.
+Please see our website www.xxiv.co.uk for application details for pupillages commencing in October 2021.
+The deadline for applications is Monday 25 November 2019.
 Keep up to date with our dedicated twitter feed www.twitter.com/xxivpupillage.

 Chambers offers mini-pupillages throughout the year.
 Each lasts on average three days.
 Our website also contains guidance on mini-pupillage applications.